-SBI has previously granted to directors, officers, employees and consultants certain stock options under the Legacy Option Plan.
+CWB has previously granted to directors, officers, employees and consultants certain stock options under the Legacy Option Plan.
 In connection with the Reorganization, the Legacy Option Plan will be assumed by the Company.
 The Company intends to amend the Legacy Option Plan to provide that existing securities under the Legacy Option Plan will be exercisable for Proportionate Voting Shares following the Reorganization with applicable adjustments to the exercise price thereof to reflect the Reorganization, no further stock options will be granted under the Legacy Option Plan, and the Legacy Option Plan will be terminated when all stock options thereunder have been exercised or have expired.
 See "Executive Compensation - Legacy Option Plan".
 Prior to the Closing, the Company will adopt the LTIP.
 See "Executive Compensation - Long Term Incentive Plan".
-The following table sets forth, as of the date hereof, the aggregate number of stock options under the LTIP that are expected to be outstanding immediately after the Closing, assuming completion of the Reorganization.
+The following table sets forth, as of the date hereof, the aggregate number of stock options under the Legacy Option Plan that are expected to be outstanding immediately after the Closing, assuming completion of the Reorganization.

-In addition to stock options issued under the Legacy Option Plan, on January 15, 2015, SBI issued Founder Options to certain non-U.S. resident founders.
+In addition to stock options issued under the Legacy Option Plan, on January 15, 2015, CWB issued Founder Options to certain non-U.S. resident founders.
 These Founder Options were issued concurrent with the issue of founder shares to the remainder of the founding shareholder group.
 The individuals who received Founder Options were restricted from the issue of founder shares on equivalent terms to the rest of the group due to materially adverse tax consequences as a result of their non-U.S. resident status and the Company's then-current legal status as an S-Corporation.
 Founder Options were not issued under the Legacy Option Plan and were not issued for the purposes of encouraging retention or other factors typically associated with an employee stock option plan.
 The financial statements treat these instruments as distinct from options listed under the Legacy Option Plan.

-Category Number of Options to Acquire Common Stock of CWB Holdings, Inc. (Pre- Reorganization) Exercise Price (Pre- Reorganization) Number of Options to Acquire Proportionate Voting Shares (Post- Reorganization) Exercise Price to Acquire Proportionate Voting Share (Post- Reorganization) (3) Expiration Date All of SBI's executive officers and past executive officers, and all of the Company's directors and past directors, as a group (2 in total) 450,000 (4,050,040) (2) US\$5.00 10,125.10 US\$222.22 C\$● December 31, 2025 All of SBI's executive officers and past executive officers, and all of the directors and past directors, as a group (Nil in total) Nil N/A N/A N/A N/A All other of SBI's past consultants and founders, as a group 576,429 (1) (5,187,912) (2) US\$0.005 12,969.78 US\$0.222 C\$● January 15, 2020 100,000 (900,008) (2) US\$5.00 2,250.02 US\$222.22 C\$● December 31, 2025 All other of SBI's employees and past employees, as a group 242,192 (2,179,748) (2) US\$5.00 5,449.37 US\$222.22 C\$• December 31, 2025 Consultants to the Company and its subsidiaries 100,000 (900,008) (2) US\$5.00 2,250.02 US\$222.22 C\$● December 31, 2025
+Category Number of Options to Acquire Common Stock of CWB Holdings, Inc. (Pre- Reorganization) Exercise Price (Pre- Reorganization) Number of Options to Acquire Proportionate Voting Shares (Post- Reorganization) Exercise Price to Acquire Proportionate Voting Share (Post- Reorganization) (3) Expiration Date All of the Company's executive officers and past executive officers, and all of the Company's directors and past directors who are not also executive officers, as a group (4 in total) $450,000$ $(4,050,040)^{(2)}$ US\$5.00 10,125.10 US\$222.22 C\$292.26 December 31, 2025 All of CWB's executive officers and past executive officers, and all of CWB's directors and past directors who are not also executive officers, as a group (Nil in total) Nil N/A N/A N/A N/A All other of CWB's past consultants and founders, as a group $576,429^{(1)}$ $(5,187,904)^{(2)}$ 100,000 $(900,008)^{(2)}$ US\$0.005 US\$5.00 12,969.78 2,250.02 US\$0.222 C\$0.29 US\$222.22 C\$292.26 January 15, 2020 December 31, 2025 All other of CWB's employees and past employees, as a group 242,192 (2,179,748) (2) US\$5.00 5,449.37 US\$222.22 C\$292.26 December 31, 2025 Consultants to the Company and its subsidiaries $100,000 (900,008)^{(2)}$ US\$5.00 2,250.02 US\$222.22 C\$292.26 December 31, 2025